-When I was in the city randomly there were a handful of travel industry related events.
-My favorite part about going to them is meeting or reconnecting with people who love travel as much as I do.
-I know that everyone says they loves to travel (anyone who says they don’t is a weirdo) but people who are in the travel industry take it to the next level.
+When I was in the city there were a handful of travel industry related events.
+My favourite part about going to them is reconnecting with people who love travel as much as I do.
+Everyone says they love to travel (anyone who says they don’t is a weirdo) but people who are in the travel industry take it to the next level.
 They’ve made it their career!

-I had Sunday dim sum with some local friends in Chinatown.
-We tried to go to Jin Fong but the wait was crazy long so we went to our usual spot Dim Sum Go Go.
-I’m happy we went here because we had a Sofia Coppola siting (eeek, love her).
+Sunday is always reserved for dim sum in NYC’s Chinatown.
+We first tried to go to Jin Fong but the wait long so we went to our usual Dim Sum Go Go.
+I’m happy we went here because we had a Sofia Coppola spotting (eeek, I love her).

 Mmm so good!
 Order the duck dumplings here.
-They are my new favorite!
+They are my new favourite!